Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 A house is an *instance* of a blueprint.
 You can build as many houses as you like by following the blueprint; it doesn't wear out.
 Likewise, you can bake as many cookies as you want from the same recipe.
 In OOP, to create an object, you create an instance of a class.

 In the next unit, you will write a simple class in Python and then instantiate it.
 The object created from that class won't do a lot, but in subsequent units, you will embellish it by adding methods and attributes.
 You will learn how to call methods and access attributes on the objects that you create.
-You will even learn how to create classes that inherit methods and attributes from other classes and then add methods and attributes of their iwn to extend their functionality.
+You will even learn how to create classes that inherit methods and attributes from other classes and then add methods and attributes of their own to extend their functionality.

 ## Learning objectives